pieterjanvc/OCI_CLI/README.md

 The "shape" line contains the name you can use to launch it

 ### Launch an instance
-We finally have all information needed to launch and instance from the CLI.
-We choose the "VM.Standard2.4" shape for this example, but can be changed of course.
+We finally have all information needed to launch an instance from the CLI.
+We chose the "VM.Standard2.4" shape for this example, but this can be changed of course.
 ```
 oci compute instance launch \
 	--availability-domain "uNZJ:US-ASHBURN-AD-2" \
 	--compartment-id <put OCID here> \
 	--shape "VM.Standard2.4" \
 	--hostname-label <put hostname here> \
-	--display-name "computeInstancee" \
+	--display-name "computeInstance" \
 	--image-id <put OCID here> \
 	--subnet-id <put OCID here> \
-	--private-ip <put private IP here>
+	--private-ip <put private IP here> \
+	--wait-for-state RUNNING
 ```
 Put in all the IDs you gathered in the previous steps.
-The availability-domain should be "uNZJ:US-ASHBURN-AD-2" as this is the only one with the free instance available.
-The private-ip and the hostname-label "computeInstance" should be identical to the once you provided in the ocfs2 config file for this instance.
+The availability-domain should be "uNZJ:US-ASHBURN-AD-2" (see above) as this is the only one with the free instance available.
+The private-ip and the hostname-label should be identical to the one you provided in the ocfs2 config file for this instance.
 In our example this should be 10.0.0.2 and "computeInstance"

 If successful, the command will return a JSON file with the details on the new instance.
 Save this or take note of the new instance OCID 'ocid1.instance ...'.
 You can always check the details through the the web-interface as it should be visible on there as well now.
-It will take a while before the instance is running, after which we can attach the block volume
+It will take a while before the instance is running, after which we can attach the block volume.
+The last argument (--wait-for-state RUNNING) is optional, but will halt the script until the instance is up and running.

 ### Attach the block volume
 With the new instance ID an the known block volume ID, we can now attach the block volume to the newly launched instance